HADHRI/PTS_Project/README.md

 - Implementation of Dijkistra Algorithm
 - Adaptation of Dijkistra Algorithm to our environment
 - Implementation of the view classe

-What we are actually doing:
+- Implementation of the Indexed Min Priority Queue classe
 - Implementation of Dijkistra Algorithm with an Indexed Min Priority Queue
 - Implementation of a dynamic Dijkistra Algorithm
+- Implementation of a method to refresh the adjency matrix

+What we are actually doing:

+- Implementation of A* Algorithm

 What we are planning to do:

 - Create a short Video that present our project
-- Implementation of A* Algorithm